george-hall-wtsi/GRIn/README.md

 to be the value `R` such that the k-mer depth is equidistant between the error cutoff and `R`.

+If unset, GRIn sets the Repeat Cutoff to this value.

 ##### The Upper Cutoff

 We use the upper cutoff to exclude k-mers which are probably due to PCR duplication or other sequencing biases.

 If unset, GRIn sets this to 20 * k-mer depth.

+##### Diagram with cutoffs labelled

 ![Cutoff diagram](README_images/cutoff_diagram.png)